New Mexico has special appeal for us with its rich history of

 The background radiation well outside the test site was averaging about 15 CPM (counts per minute).
 The hottest spot I could find inside the inner fence was 300 CPM which was maybe 75 yards from ground zero on the north side at waist height.
 When the counter was held next to the few remaining pieces of Trinitite on the ground, only modest increase in the count was noted.
 My conclusion was that most of the radiation was gamma plus cosmic background.
 No wind was blowing this day so I really don't think that the count had much contribution from alpha and beta emissions.
 Of course, the site has been cleaned up by removing the top layer of Trinitite and soil particularly around ground zero.

-that I have recorded well over 300 CPM using this same
+recorded well over 300 CPM using this same counter when

-counter when flying at 39,000 feet.
-Most people will
+flying at 39,000 feet.
+Most people will only be at

-only be at Ground Zero for maybe 1 hour maximum.
-In
+Ground Zero for maybe 1 hour maximum.
+In short, you

-short, you get 5 times more exposure flying cross country
+get 5 times more exposure flying cross country than you

-than you would at a visit to the Trinity site.
-Few
+would at a visit to the Trinity site.
+Few people

-hot spot noted above.
-To convert to mrem you need a
+above.
+To convert to mrem you need a QF (quality

-QF (quality factor) that depends upon the type of
+factor) that depends upon the type of radiation

 |Official statement regarding radiation levels